HMEI83/Mindatlas-Code-Test/README.md

 # PHP Code Test

-This task involves setting up a User Data Management System using PHP and MySQL.
+This task involves setting up a system using PHP and MySQL.
 Follow the steps below to configure and run the system:

 ## Prerequisites